How Much Milk Does Your Newborn Baby Need?

 Breast, bottle or combination feeding?

-TheĀ benefits of breastfeedingĀ are widely talked about, and it's an amazing way to give your newborn a great start in life.
+The benefits of breastfeeding are widely talked about, and it's an amazing way to give your newborn a great start in life.
 It's also a wonderful opportunity for mother and baby to bond.

-If, for whatever reason, you decide not to breastfeed, that's okay too.Ā Bottle feedingĀ or combination feeding still supports your baby's growth and allows you to bond.
+If, for whatever reason, you decide not to breastfeed, that's okay too.
+Bottle feeding or combination feeding still supports your baby's growth and allows you to bond.

 A baby's tiny tummy digests formula slightly slower than breast milk.
-So, formula-fed little ones often don't need to be fed as frequently as breastfed babies.Ā
+So, formula-fed babies often don't need to be fed as frequently as breastfed babies.

-It's best to feed your little one on demand rather than according to a set schedule, and satisfy their appetite whenever they show signs of being hungry.
+It's best to feed your baby on demand rather than according to a set schedule and satisfy their appetite whenever they show signs of being hungry.
 This applies whether they're fed breast milk or formula.

 How can I tell if my newborn baby is hungry?